If you're crazy enough to be in this business you need to be committedSAM DALTON

 I am so proud that Among Flowers was an official selection of the 2014 Nashville Film Festival in the Young Filmmakers Category.
 Among Flowers was written and produced by Micah Atkinson, Austin Ernst, Chloe Masten and Leann Ruffing, four very talented young filmmakers who participated in the 2013 Watkins College of art, design & film Pre-College summer film making program.
 It was my privilege to be able to star in this film alongside Jayla Palmer, a terrific young actress and friend with whom I have worked many times both on stage and in film.
 Among Flowers had its world premiere at the Nashville Film Festival on Saturday April 19, 2014.

-I am delighted to announce that these two Tennessee Education Lottery commercials recently won a Mid South Regional Emmy for Best Advertising Campaign for 2013.
-Congratulations to my friend and producer of the commercials, Tom Gibney and to The Buntin Group, the Nashville advertising agency behind their creation.
+Here are three of four Tennessee Education Lottery commercials in which I had the pleasure to appear as the character "Gibby".
+I am pleased to announce that the first two won a Mid-South Regional Emmy for Best Campaign for 2013.
+Congratulations to the Buntin Group, the Nashville advertising agency behind their creation.

-This is a short scene that my friend Jayla Palmer and I wrote and produced as part of a launch campaign for a full-length feature entitled Jesse.
-We plan to film next fall.
-Jayla is a superb actress with whom I've worked both on stage as well as in films many times.
-Jesse is the story of a father's and daughter's struggle to redeem what's left of their broken relationship after a family tragedy leaves them lost and defeated.
+This is a scene from the motion picture short film entitled "Jesse", a story of a father's and daughter's struggle to redeem what's left of their broken relationship after a family tragedy leaves them lost and defeated.

 Sheriff Samuel Murdock is one of my favorite roles.
 I had a blast filming this terrific period western short film over a nine-day period at a 300-acre ranch just outside Boerne, Texas.
 Not only did I get to play the "bad guy", but also, I got to ride a horse during this film.
 I also got to work with Jourdan Lees, a very talented young director, a great crew, and a very talented cast including Lee Stringer (John), John Rodriguez (Mallory) and Curt Cole (Warren).